wavestoweather/data_download_selz_etal_2022/README.md

 Selz, T., M. Riemer, and G. Craig, 2022: The transition from practical to intrinsic predictability of midlatitude weather.
 Journal of the Atmospheric Sciences. https://www.doi.org/10.1175/JAS-D-21-0271.1

 ### Download of the data
 A bash script `data_download.sh` is provided in this repository for download.
-To download the entire dataset (132 tar-files, 4.4TB) copy the script into your target folder and execute it there.
+To download the entire dataset (132 tar-files, 4.4TB in total) copy the script into your target folder and execute it there.
 To download only a subset of the dataset you can modify the variables `exps` and `cases` in the download script accordingly.
 After download use

     tar xvf <filename.tar>